dtharuni327/HRMS-Portal/README.md

 **Description**

 This project provides a REST API for User Registration using:
-  *Node.js
+  Node.js-
-  *Express.js
+  Express.js-
-  *TypeScript
+  TypeScript-
-  *MySQL
+  MySQL
 Users can register with name, email, and password, and the data is securely stored in the database.

 **Features**
-  *User Registration API
+  User Registration API-
-  *Password hashing using bcrypt
+  Password hashing using bcrypt-
-  *MySQL database integration
+  MySQL database integration-
-  *Clean project structure (MVC pattern)
+  Clean project structure (MVC pattern)-
-  *Environment variable support using dotenv
+  Environment variable support using dotenv

 **Project Structure**